 What Other Marketplaces Do You Sell On?

-Amazon says themselves that “only ten dollars a day can help increase sales!”
+Amazon says themselves that “only ten dollars a day (in PPC ad spend) can help increase sales!”
 Allowing Amazon to make financial decisions about how you spend your ad dollars might feel a little bit like entrusting the care of the canary to the cat.
 Still, Amazon Pay Per Click advertising has become THE way to launch and grow your business.

 So, Amazon sellers, what are you spending?